A Complete Guide to Electric Car Maintenance

 Do mechanics require specific training for EVs?

-At time of writing, there aren’t as many qualified mechanics in the UK as there should be, because up until recently the demand hasn’t been there.
-But as more and more drivers turn to EVs, the demand for EV-qualified mechanics also grows.
+At the moment, there aren’t as many qualified mechanics in the UK that are qualified to work on EVs as there are ICE vehicles.
+This is because, until recently, the demand hasn’t been there.
+However, as more and more drivers turn to EVs, the demand for EV-qualified mechanics also grows.

 How much does it cost to service an EV?